Do Your Own Mask First…

 Let’s do a small exercise – think about a time you pushed yourself to meet a deadline.

 It may have meant you didn’t get sufficient sleep.
-You may have been caffeine powered, or maybe augmented by your favorite sugar source (diabetics beware..!).
+You may have been caffeine powered, or maybe augmented by your favourite sugar source (diabetics beware..!).

 Can you recall a time you did this and responded to someone more harshly than usual?